Anura Docs

 <script type="text/javascript" src="https://script.anura.io/request.js?instance={INSTANCE_ID}&source={MACRO}&campaign={MACRO}&{CACHEBUSTER}"></script>

-Parameter string values should always be URL encoded when using a "one line" integration.
+Parameter string values must be URL encoded when using a "one line" integration.

 Parameters